 The Natural History Museum’s outdoor rink is one of the most enchanting in London.
-For starters, there’s a photo-worthy Christmas tree slap bang in the middle of the ice, and it’s fully decorated too.
+For starters, there’s a fully-decorated, photo-worthy Christmas tree slap bang in the middle of the ice (with a barricade to prevent you smashing into it).
 Benugo’s adjacent café, inside the famous London museum, will be dishing out winter warmers to enjoy from a viewing gallery overlooking the picturesque scenes below.

 Cromwell Road, Kensington, SW7 5BD.
 Nearest station: South Kensington.
 Open most days from 10am – 9pm, adult tickets start from £12.65 and can be booked here.

 2. John Lewis Skyline Skating, Oxford Street, open now, until January 6